Sciatica Pain Treatment In Murfreesboro

-Tingling, weakness, numbness, and burning sensation can also be felt.
-The pain is different from person to person, can be mild or very strong, and feel like an electric shock.
+The leg pain is different from person to person, can be mild or very strong, and feel like an electric shock.
 Though piriformis syndrome has symptoms similar to sciatica, their underlying causes are different.

 - Rest during the first three days

 - Physical activity on the fourth day, such as walking or exercises to strengthen the lower back

 - Alternating heat and cold therapy 3 to 4 times per day

 - Over-the-counter medication and ointments as directed on the packaging

-It becomes urgent to seek help for treatment if the pain worsens as the days pass by.
+It is important to seek help for sciatica treatment if the pain worsens.
 There are many treatment options, and the choice depends on the underlying cause of sciatica.
 So it is important to get a proper diagnosis.

 - Supportive care: Ice & heat packs

-- Medications: The nonsteroidal anti-inflammatory drug, analgesic, muscle relaxant, steroid, and nerve pain medication.
+- Medications: Nonsteroidal anti-inflammatory drug, analgesic, muscle relaxant, steroid, and nerve pain medication

 - Self-care: Ice packs and gentle stretching at home

-- Therapies: Chiropractic treatment techniques like stretching, massage, and acupuncture
+- Therapies: Drug-free non-invasive chiropractic treatments, techniques like stretching, massage, and acupuncture

 - Medical procedure: Epidural steroid injection, pain medication, physical therapy

 - Other Therapy (surgeries): Laminectomy, Laminotomy, Microdiscectomy

-Chiropractic not only focuses on relieving your pain but on improving the health of the tissues nearby the pinched nerve, balances the muscles of the spine and pelvis, and decreases the pressure between discs, muscles, and ligaments, leaving the sciatic nerve free and unpinched.
+Chiropractic care focuses not only on relieving your pain but also on improving the health of the tissues near the pinched nerve.
+It balances the muscles of the spine and pelvis and decreases the pressure between discs, muscles, and ligaments to leave the sciatic nerve free and unpinched.